jenndrei/BayHunter/README.md

 sudo python setup.py install
 ```

-### Tutorial
+### Documentation and Tutorial

+The [documentation](https://github.com/jenndrei/BayHunter/raw/master/docs/BayHunter_v2.0_documentation.pdf) to BayHunter offers background information to the inversion algorithm, the parameters and usage of BayHunter and BayWatch (tutorial).

-An example of how to run an inversion can be found in the **tutorial folder**.
+An example inversion can be found in the **tutorial folder**.
-The file to be run `tutorialhunt.py` is spiked with comments.
+The file to be run, `tutorialhunt.py`, is spiked with comments.
 You can also create your own synthetic data set with `create_testdata.py`.

-Use the input file `config.ini` for adjusting the inversion parameters.

-More background information about how to chose the best parameters, and about BayHunter and BayWatch in general can be found in the file `docs/bayhunter.pdf`.

 ### References

-* SWD forward modeling is based on surf96 from [CPS](http://www.eas.slu.edu/eqc/eqccps.html) from Rob Herrmann, St. Louis University: BayHunter uses the python wrapper [pysurf96](https://github.com/miili/pysurf96) from Marius Isken wrapping the
+* SWD forward modeling is based on SURF96 from [CPS](http://www.eas.slu.edu/eqc/eqccps.html), Herrmann and Ammon, 2002.
+BayHunter uses a Python wrapper using [pysurf96](https://github.com/miili/pysurf96) and [SurfTomo](https://github.com/caiweicaiwei/SurfTomo).
-quick surf96 routine [SurfTomo](https://github.com/caiweicaiwei/SurfTomo) from Hongjian Fang.
-* RF forward modeling using [rfmini](https://git.gfz-potsdam.de/saul/rfmini) from Joachim Saul, GFZ.
+* RF forward modeling using **rfmini** from Joachim Saul, GFZ.
-* Most influence offered the work from Bodin et al., 2012: *Transdimensional inversion of receiver functions and surface wave dispersion*.
+* Most influence offered the work from [Bodin et al., 2012](https://doi.org/10.1029/2011JB008560).

-## Outlook and Feedback

-**BayHunter is ready to use**.
-It is quick and efficient and I am happy with the performance.
-Still, there are always things that can be improved to make it even faster and more efficient, and user friendlier.

-BayHunter was mostly tested with a joint data set of RF and SWD and depths down to 80 km.
-Colleagues tested BayHunter using:
-1. only one SWD with depths down to 200 km (real data)
-2. joint SWD down to 30 km including very low surface velocities (real data)
-3. RF and an additional user data set (synthetic data).

-Thus, we could eliminate some problems.
-However, each data set and each inversion has its own characteristics.
-If you observe any unforeseen behavior, please share it with me to wipe out possible problems we haven't considered.

-I am happy to share my experience with you and also if you share your thoughts with me.
-I am looking forward to your feedback.

-## Who am I?

-I am Jennifer Dreiling, final sprint PhD candidate at GFZ (German Research Center for Geosciences) in Potsdam, Germany.
-BayHunter was created by me in the frame of my PhD program.
-[Contact me](https://www.gfz-potsdam.de/en/staff/jennifer-dreiling/).